Marching On Moscow: Confused Strategies in Dealing with Russia

 In spite of the tensions, events in Ukraine are trending toward a political resolution and the May 25 presidential elections may produce a candidate willing to compromise.
 The Russians are re-deploying those 40,000 troops, and Russian Foreign Minister Sergei Lavrov made it clear that “We want Ukraine to be whole within its current borders, but whole with full respect for the regions.”
 Translation: no NATO.

-The dangers are many here: that the Kiev government tries to settle the conflict by force of arms; that NATO does something seriously provocative; that the Russians lose their cool.
+The dangers are many here: that the Kyiv government tries to settle the conflict by force of arms; that NATO does something seriously provocative; that the Russians lose their cool.
 As Carl von Clausewitz once noted: “Against stupidity, no amount of planning will prevail.”

 But the ducks are lining up.
 The sanctions will not force Russia to compromise its security and may end up harming the EU and the U.S. The commanders of the armies facing Moscow are divided on measures and means.
-Neither side in the Ukraine is capable of defeating the other.
+Neither side in Ukraine is capable of defeating the other.
 It is time to stop the bombast and cut a deal, particularly since Washington will need Moscow’s help in Iran, Syria, and Afghanistan.

 Oh, and marching on Moscow?
 Really?
 Monty wasn’t the quickest calf in the pasture but he had that one figured out as a bad idea.